Aakash-Tamboli/Aakash-Tamboli/README.md

   </a>
 </h1>

-- 🔭 I’m currently working on Data Stucture Library,Socket Programming, and Web Technologies.
+- 🔭 I’m currently working on Socket Programming, Business Related Software, and Web Technologies.
 - 🌱 Currently exploring more in CS Streams.
-- 👯 Looking to collaborate on C, IOT or Open Source Projects.
+- 👯 Looking to collaborate on C,C++,Java or Open Source Projects.
 - 💬 Feel free to drop by a message!
 - 📫 How to reach me: Checkout My Social Handels<br>